RafaGago/logger-bench/README.md

 -------

-* Buffer sizes of 8MB are not configurable, so if a comparison has to be kept fair all the other loggers have to use 8MB buffers Arbitrary memory usage.
+* Buffer sizes of 8MB are not configurable, so if a comparison has to be kept fair all the other loggers have to use 8MB buffers.
+Arbitrary memory usage.

 * Logs without time zone (UTC).